IRIS-LAB/iris-back/README.md

 ## on PostgreSQL

-To use an advanced search, you must have Sequelize
+To use an advanced search, you must have Sequelize.
+Advanced search allows you to search on list, on string with wildcard, between two number(min, max) or date(after, before)

 ```js
 import SearchUtilsPostgre from '@u-iris/searchUtilsPostgre'